 - Here Jesus healed Peter’s mother-in-law.

-Jesus’ Strategic Move
+Jesus’ Strategic Move is a Model

 Already in existence for two hundred years, Capernaum represented a thriving fishing village in the first century.
 It served as a convenient stop along the Great Trunk Road or “Via Maris,” the vast International Highway that stretched from Syria in the north to Egypt in the south.